sah267/wistia-full-stack-code-challenge/README.md

 # Submission Checklist
 **Please reach out if you need anything clarified or if you have any questions!**

-- [ ] Submission meets all sections of Feature Specifications
+- [x] Submission meets all sections of Feature Specifications
-- [ ] Code is tested in one browser of your choice
+- [x] Code is tested in one browser of your choice
-- [ ] The frontend is accomplished with plain javascript, HTML, and CSS.
+- [x] The frontend is accomplished with plain javascript, HTML, and CSS.
-- [ ] The backend is accomplished in Ruby, Ruby on Rails, Python, Elixir, or Node
+- [x] The backend is accomplished in Ruby, Ruby on Rails, Python, Elixir, or Node
   * If you'd like to use a language that's not listed, give us a shout and we'll work with you to find a language that you know and we can evaluate.
-- [ ] Includes a README telling us:
+- [x] Includes a README telling us:
   * the browser and OS used
+    * Google Chrome and macOS Mojave (Version 10.14.2)
   * an explanation of the solution's performance characteristics
+    * In such a small app, performance was not much of an issue in general.
+However, I deided to add a "filter" to the video_settings#index instead of returning all records in case that this table grew over time
+    * Since there is only one table, there was not any risk of n+1 queries
   * anything you learned or would do differently if doing this again
+    * If I did this again, I think I would start by setting up a new Rails app instead of doing the frontend code and then having to port it over.
   * any other notes you think are relevant
+    * Since this app was so simple, I made some decisions that I would not have done for a production app:
+      1. SQLite would need to change if this app has many users accessing it.
+      2. The API endpoint is not structured to any specs.
+If this were a more robust app with multiple API endpoints, it may make sense to implement a spec and/or separate the frontend and backend.
+      3. A more ribust testing framework
+      4. Factories instead of fixtures
+    * I chose not to add regression tests due to time considerations

 # Feature Specifications
 ## Implement autoplay for playlist